 The free LiveSafe app will improve communication between students, faculty, staff, and University Police, and allows for faster emergency response in distress situations.
 By having access to the latest safety information, our goal is to help build a safe campus, together.
 The app - available to students, faculty and staff, parents, and campus visitors - allows you to: Send your location to University Police in an emergency (University Police DOES NOT actively track your location); Report suspicious activity anonymously to University Police; Invite friends or family to monitor your location as you walk home-you never have to walk alone; Receive real-time safety alerts from University Police to your phone.
-Download the free app at https://apps.apple.com/us/app/livesafe/id653666211 (Apple device) or https://play.google.com/store/apps/details?id=com.livesafe.activities&hl=en (Android device).
+Go to Potomac State College - LiveSafe to learn more and to download this free app.
 Once you have downloaded the app, please help us spread the word on campus.
 Together we can keep our campus safe.